josvme/ocaml-compiler/tutorial.md

 ## Basic Usage
 ; to sequence and ;; for declarations and expressions.
+In Ocaml all types see to be small letters.

+Ocaml float operations needs to add a . at the end like - is written as -.
+And it operates on float.

+Tuples by (42, "S")
+let p = (4, "D");;
+val p : int * string = (4, "D")

 In ocaml = compares values and == compares pointers (42, "A");; # A tuple